-Project Title Description Time Frame Lead Department Achievements/Next Steps Frame Osteoporosis, and Arthritis.
+Project Title Description Time Frame Lead Department Achievements/Next Steps Investigate partnering with a community based organization for the implementation of an accessibility awards program.
+2015 Facilities and Property Management, Accessibility Coordinator National Access Awareness Event/ Para sport workshop in May 2015.
+These three award winners went above and beyond to provide accessible customer service: Ingrid Humphreys, Fitness Instructor, who designs programs for people with COPD, Osteoarthritis, Osteoporosis, and Arthritis.
 Bill Montague, Project Manager, Park Development, who transforms playgrounds into accessible playgrounds Amanda Watters, Transit Enforcement Officer, who on 2 separate occasions assisted residents with disabilities who were using MiWay and encountered personal challenges The Mississauga Urban Design Awards will be held every 2 years.
 Deadline for submissions will be mid May 2016.
 Check out the website: Mississauga Urban Design Awards.
 These awards incorporate accessibility into the judging criteria.
 Melanie Taddeo, Vice Chairperson of the Accessibility Advisory Committee, and Director of Connect 4 Life & Voices 4 Ability won a 2015 Exceptional Accessibility Champion in Peel Award at the December 3rd Tribute Event.
 Four members of the Mississauga community were presented with the AODA 10th Anniversary Champion Award on Dec.
-2, 2015: Rabia Khedr, City of Mississauga AAC member and past chairperson; Diana Simpson, City of Mississauga's Accessibility Coordinator; Aliyah Yusuf, DEEN Support Services & Muneeba Centre volunteer; and Clement Lowe, City of Mississauga AAC member.

-Project Title Description Time Frame Lead Department Achievements/Next Steps National Access From 2 Correcto The award, coordinated by the Association of Municipal Managers, Clerks and Treasurers of Ontario (AMCTO) and the Government of Ontario, recognizes accessibility champions across the province who demonstrate leadership, passion and commitment in the promotion of awareness of accessibility and inclusiveness in their community.
-Awareness Event Plan and implement an event to support National Access Awareness Week (last week of May/first week of June).
+2, 2015: Rabia Khedr, City of Mississauga AAC member and past chairperson; Diana Simpson, City of Mississauga's Accessibility Coordinator; Aliyah Yusuf, DEEN Support Services & M Centre volunteer; and Clement Lowe, City of Mississauga AAC m The award, coordinated by the Association of Muni Managers, Clerks and Treasurers of Ontario (AMC and the Government of Ontario, recognizes access champions across the province who demonstrate leadership, passion and commitment in the promot Project Title Description Time Frame Lead Department Achievements/Next Steps Awareness EventAccess Awareness Week (last week of May/first week of June).years.Services, Facilities and Property Management, Accessibility Coordinatorhas been held every year from 2009 to 2013.
+In 20 was decided to host the event every two years.In 2015 we hosted an event with the City Recreation Division and Para Sport titled, "Changing Minds, CI Lives".
+The session focused on how to influence per with a disability through sport.
+Staff had the opport try sitting volleyball, sledge hockey and wheelchair basketball.For photos and a summary of the event check out the News Release.
+Awareness Access Awareness Week (last week of May/first week of June).
 Every 2 years.
-Next event Corporate Services, Facilities and A City of Mississauga National Access Awareness Event has been held every year from 2009 to 2013.
-In 2013, it was decided to host the event every two years. will be in Property Management, In 2015 we hosted an event with the City Recreation 2017 Accessibility Coordinator Division and Para Sport titled, " Changing Minds, Changing Lives".
-The session focused on how to influence persons Coordinator with a disability through sport.
+Next event will be in 2017 Services, Facilities and Property Management, Accessibility Coordinator Diana Simpson, City of Mississauga's Accessibility Coordinator; Aliyah Yusuf, DEEN Support Services & Muneeba Centre volunteer; and Clement Lowe, City of Mississauga AAC member.
+The award, coordinated by the Association of Municipal Managers, Clerks and Treasurers of Ontario (AMCTO) and the Government of Ontario, recognizes accessibility champions across the province who demonstrate leadership, passion and commitment in the promotion of awareness of accessibility and inclusiveness in their community.
+A City of Mississauga National Access Awareness Event has been held every year from 2009 to 2013.
+In 2013, it was decided to host the event every two years.
+In 2015 we hosted an event with the City Recreation Division and Para Sport titled, "Changing Minds, Changing Lives".
+The session focused on how to influence persons with a disability through sport.
 Staff had the opportunity to try sitting volleyball, sledge hockey and wheelchair basketball.
 For photos and a summary of the event check out the News Release .
-The next City of Mississauga National Access Awareness Event will be held in 2017.
-2. ACCESSIBLE CUSTOMER SERVICE INITIATIVES Accessible Monitor the sustainment plan for Accessible Ongoing Corporate On an ongoing basis, new full and part time staff, and Customer Customer Service Training for staff, volunteers and Services, volunteers receive Accessible Customer Service training.
-Service Training 3 rd party agencies, in order to continue to comply with the Accessible Customer Service Regulation, Facilities and Property Specific targeted training sessions or meeting discussions (Regulation: under the Accessibility for Ontarians with Management, regarding serving customers with disabilities is available Accessibility Disabilities Act (AODÁ).
-Accessibility upon request.
+The next City of Mississauga National Access Awareness Accessible On an ongoing basis, new full and part time staff, and